Sociology, immigration, health

 Lewis Katz School of Medicine at Temple University

-I was recently selected by to be a Public Policy Lab Fellow at Temple University for the 2024-2025 Academic Year.
-During this fellowship I will be exploring the significant role state policy and local context plays in immigrant health, with particular attention to the pre, peri and postnatal experiences of undocumented people across different policy environments in the United States.
+I am a 2024–2025 Public Policy Lab Fellow at Temple University.
+During this fellowship, I am exploring how state policy and local context influence immigrant health, with particular attention to the pre-, peri-, and postnatal experiences of undocumented individuals across different regions in the U.S.